openrails/openrails/Source/Documentation/Manual/options.rst

 Note: The units displayed by the :ref:`F4 Track Monitor <driving-track-monitor>` (e.g. velocity and distance) are always based on data read from the route files.

-Disable TCS scripts
+Enable TCS scripts
 -------------------

-This option disables the train control system scripts for locomotives where these have been implemented.
+This option enables the train control system scripts for locomotives where these have been implemented.

 Web server port